Young Practitioners and Scholars Essay Competition 2024

 Authors are free to choose the topic of their essay to the extent that it relates to EU investment law and arbitration, including one of the topics in the Call for Papers for this issue:

-- The developments at the UNCITRAL WG III on ISDS reforms
+- The recent results of the UNCITRAL Working Group III on ISDS reform

-- Investment protection standards under existing EU law
+- Existing investment protection standards under EU law

 - Human rights and EU investment law and arbitration

 - Climate change and EU investment law and arbitration

 - The UK as an investment destination post-Brexit

 Submissions should be between 5,000 and 12,000 words, inclusive of footnotes.
 Co-authored submissions are permissible.

 All submissions must be in English and must be in conformity with the Review’s house style, which is available here.

 It is the responsibility of all authors to ensure that their English is at near-native standard before submitting to the Review.